 First, get yourself organized – have everything you need on hand.
 Also, be sure you’ve decided where the lights are going – along a walk, at the base of a tree, in the midst of some ferns.

-- Next, turn over the earth, run the cable (generally about twelve gauge) and bury it.
+- Next, turn over the earth, run the cable (generally about twelve gauges), and bury it.
 You don’t want people tripping over the cords!

 - Then, hook up the transformer to the power source.
-You can attach the transformer to the house if you’d like – close to the exterior power outlet – or give it its own base, such as a small stake or wooden panel.
-The transformer runs power to the garden light fixtures when its plugged into the outside outlet.
+You can attach the transformer to the house if you’d like – close to the exterior power outlet – or give it its own bases, such as a small stake or wooden panel.
+The transformer runs power to the garden light fixtures when it’s plugged into the outside outlet.

 - Go back to your light fixtures and be sure you’ve got them where you want them.
 Remember, you don’t want to set lights up where people might bump into them or step on them.
 This is a question of safety as well as aesthetics – a broken light isn’t going to make your garden shine!

 Always be sure that you keep a good distance – at least ten feet and preferably fifteen – between your outside light and any source of water such as a garden fountain, a decorative pond, or a pool.

 Pinch the connector halves around the cable that’s rooted in the garden.
 You should hear a click and – just as important – you should see some light!

 Most outdoor lighting packages will come with INSTRUCTIONS – be sure to read them carefully when you’re installing the lights.
 Safety is the key element.
 It’s not a complicated job – thinking a bit in advance will go a long way to ensuring that your garden lighting is lovely!